 We are happy to support you, as researchers, in developing your teaching skills related to teaching that you carry out as part of your duties at Loughborough.
 Please see the Research Staff Employment Code of Practice for further details about teaching opportunities for research staff.

 There are several options for developing your teaching skills.

 Essential Teaching Skills

-It is compulsory to undertake the “Essential Teaching Skills” course (provided by the Graduate School) before you undertake any teaching at Loughborough.
-Please contact the Graduate School for further details and dates of future courses.
+It is compulsory to undertake the “Essential Teaching Skills” course (provided by the Doctoral College) before you undertake any teaching at Loughborough.
+Please contact the Doctoral College for further details and dates of future courses.

 Recognition of Teaching for Researchers (ROTOR)